vitobotta/hetzner-k3s/README.md

 You can specify any number of worker node pools, static or autoscaled, and have mixed nodes with different specs for different workloads.

-Hetzner cloud init setting (`additional_packages` & `post_create_commands`) can be used global and in pool.
-If it's set in pool the global settings will be ignored for this pool.
-So pool settings will overrule global settings.
+Hetzner cloud init settings (`additional_packages` & `post_create_commands`) can be defined in the configuration file at root level as well as for each pool if different settings are needed for different pools.
+If these settings are configured for a pool, these override the settings at root level.

 At the moment Hetzner Cloud has five locations: two in Germany (`nbg1`, Nuremberg and `fsn1`, Falkenstein), one in Finland (`hel1`, Helsinki) and two in the USA (`ash`, Ashburn, Virginia, and `hil`, Hillsboro, Oregon).
 Please keep in mind that US locations only offer instances with AMD CPUs at the moment, while the newly introduced ARM instances are only available in Falkenstein-fsn1 for now.